MadisonHarman/Lana_and_Ultraviolence/README.md

 # HNRS 2021 Final Project
-Images are sourced from myself, Lana Del Rey's works, or a combination of both!
+Images/videos are sourced from myself, Lana Del Rey's works, or a combination of both!

 ## Website Template
 https://github.com/yenchiah/project-website-template